Hermann Dürck

 Hermann Ludwig Friedrich Franz Dürck (2 November 1869, Munich - 9 January 1941, Munich) was a German pathologist and histologist.

-He studied under Otto Bollinger at the University of Munich and with Hans Chiari at Prague, obtaining his doctorate in Munich in 1892.
-In 1897 he received his habilitation in pathological anatomy and bacteriology, attaining the title of associate professor in 1902.
-In 1909 he relocated to the institute of pathology in Jena as a full professor, followed by a directorship at the pathological institute at Rechts der Isar Hospital in Munich (from 1911).
-In 1919 he became an honorary professor at the University of Munich.
+He studied under Otto Bollinger at the Ludwig-Maximilians-Universität München (LMU) and with Hans Chiari at Prague, obtaining his doctorate at LMU in 1892.
+In 1897, he received his habilitation in pathological anatomy and bacteriology, attaining the title of associate professor in 1902.
+In 1909, he relocated to the institute of pathology in Jena as a full professor, followed by a directorship at the pathological institute at the Rechts der Isar Hospital in Munich (from 1911).
+In 1919, he became an honorary professor at LMU.

 His wide-ranging research included investigations of beriberi, malaria, the pathological anatomy of the plague, as well as studies involving the etiology and histology of pneumonia.
 His name is associated with "Dürck nodes", described as perivascular chronic inflammatory infiltrates in the brain, associated with human trypanosomiasis.